-- 34.4.
-Cancellation of a leave period scheduled through this procedure must be made and acknowledged in writing thirty (30) days in advance of the beginning date of the leave, excluding emergencies, or with the approval of the Chief of Police or designee.
-Employees who do not cancel scheduled leaves in this manner will be required to take the leave as scheduled. - 34.4.1.
-Cancelled leave periods will be posted within five (5) days of receipt of notice of cancellation for a period of fifteen (15) days to allow other employees to bid for the available period.
+- 33.3.6 Maximum Sign up: Two (2) weeks during Prime Time; unlimited outside Prime Time.
+However, for dispatch and sworn officers assigned to patrol, the maximum sign up for each sign-up opportunity is one week during Prime Time and two weeks outside of Prime Time. - 33.4 Cancellation of a leave period scheduled through this procedure must be made and acknowledged in writing thirty (30) days in advance of the beginning date of the leave, excluding emergencies, or with the approval of the Chief of Police or designee.
+Employees who do not cancel scheduled leaves in this manner will be required to take the leave as scheduled. - 33.4.1 Cancelled leave periods will be posted within five (5) days of receipt of notice of cancellation for a period of fifteen (15) days to allow other employees to bid for the available period.
 Eligible employees may bid for the available leave period.
-The most senior eligible employees will be awarded the leave. - 34.5.
-Employees whose scheduled extended PTO (vacation) does not coordinate with their work schedule at the time of the leave may request special consideration for incidental days off. - 34.6.
-Changes to Scheduling Procedures Extended PTO (Vacation)
+The most senior eligible employees will be awarded the leave. - 33.5 Employees whose scheduled extended PTO (vacation) does not coordinate with their work schedule at the time of the leave may request special consideration for incidental days off.

+33.6 Changes to Scheduling Procedures - Extended PTO (Vacation)